Yale-EEB723/finalproject/code.md

 Loss is trivial to establish phylogenetically, but is less so when the phylogeny itself possesses a degree of uncertainty.
 Synteny analysis provides one method of determining loss.
 In particular, the ghost locus hypothesis suggests that in the case of gene loss, the synteny surrounding the locus of the gene may be preserved even in the absence of the gene itself @Ramos2012.
 In this project, I will identify candidate 'ghost loci' across broad evolutionary distances.

+Many studies examining synteny across long evolutionary distances choose a microsynteny approach.
+Is it possible to identify synteny at a macro, whole-scaffold level?

 ## Goals

 This project can be broken up into 3 goals:
 1. Characterize the genomes.
 Is synteny analysis possible?
-*How contiguous are the genomes?
+* How contiguous are the genomes?
-*How many scaffolds have at least three genes?
+* How many scaffolds have at least three genes?
 2. Identify homologous genes on scaffolds.
 This requires running Agalma and learning how to parse GFF3 files.
 3. Combine the data in (2) to identify candidates for gene loss ('ghost loci').